sgmurphy/wordpress-plugins/backuply/readme.txt

 7. **Backup Process** easy to understand backup progress.

 == Changelog ==

+= 1.3.4 (September 6th 2024) =
+* [Improvement] Restores are now faster.
+* [Bug-Fix] There was an issue with serialization fix, that has been fixed.
+* [Bug-Fix] On some servers backup request was getting blocked as WordPress's default User Agent add url too in it which some servers and firewalls sees to be suspicious, this has been fixed.

 = 1.3.3 (July 27th 2024) =
 * [Improvement] Restore timeouts have been improved to handle restores easily on the slow servers.